Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - lighter fog implemented
  - option to disable the weather icon
  - red snow!
+ - Now uses harmony for some various features

 v1.4.0-beta13
  - refactor of weather options